-With the introduction of a new KTM Berhad (Malaysian Railways) timetable from the 19th May 2016 and the cancellation of all the long distance Intercity Express Trains on the North - South Line, the ETS train is now the only rail services to or from Ipoh Railway station.
+With the introduction of a new KTM Berhad (Malaysian Railways) timetable from the 19th May 2016 and the cancellation of all the long distance Intercity Express Trains on the West Coast Line, the ETS train is now the only rail services to or from Ipoh Railway station.

 This ETS route has been running for a few years now and is the quickest way to travel from Kuala Lumpur to Ipoh (and vice versa).